Shabazz Napier

-Shabazz Bozie Napier (born July 14, 1991) is a Puerto Rican professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Shabazz Bozie Napier (born July 14, 1991) is a Puerto Rican former professional basketball player who currently serves as a coaching apprentice for the Washington Wizards of the National Basketball Association (NBA).
 He was drafted 24th overall by the Charlotte Hornets in the 2014 NBA draft and immediately traded to the Miami Heat.
-He represents Puerto Rican national team in senior international tournaments.
 He played college basketball for the Connecticut Huskies, and won two national championships in 2011 and 2014.
 Napier was a key player for the Huskies' 2010–11 NCAA championship team, as he made the Big East All Rookie team.
 Following his junior season, Napier was selected to the All-Big East first team.

 In the 2013–14 season, Napier was unanimously selected for the All-AAC first team, and was named the inaugural American Athletic Conference Player of the Year.
 He was again one of UConn's key players when they won the NCAA tournament for a second time in four years in 2014 and was named as the tournament's most outstanding player.

 Early life

-Napier was born in Roxbury, Massachusetts to Carmen Velásquez, a native of Puerto Rico and Alex Napier, who is African American.
+Napier was born in the Roxbury neighborhood of Boston to Carmen Velásquez, a native of Puerto Rico, and Alex Napier, who is African American.
 He has an older sister Titania and an older brother Timmie.
-He grew up in Boston's Mission Hill projects, and took a liking to basketball during that period.
+He grew up in Boston's Mission Hill neighborhood, and took a liking to basketball during that period.

 High school career

-Napier attended his first two years of high school at Charlestown High School in Charlestown, Massachusetts before transferring to Lawrence Academy in Groton, Massachusetts and reclassifying as a junior.
+Napier attended his first two years of high school at Charlestown High School in Boston's Charlestown neighborhood before transferring to Lawrence Academy in Groton, Massachusetts and reclassifying as a junior.
 As a senior, Napier led Lawrence Academy to an undefeated season going 29–0 in 2010, as they won the New England Prep Class C title after defeating St. Mark's finishing with 23 points, 8 steals, and 8 assists as he was named Tournament MVP.

 Considered a four-star recruit by Rivals.com, Napier was listed as the No. 25 point guard and the No. 98 player in the nation in 2010.

 In January 2014, Charlestown High School retired Napier's jersey.